 1. Preparation and Approval of Thesis, Plan B Papers, and Dissertations

-Before beginning work on a thesis, Plan B paper, or dissertation, a student should obtain the Publication Guide for Graduate Students, available online or from the USU Bookstore, and the style manual or journal approved by the supervisory committee and/or department.
+Before beginning work on a thesis, Plan B paper, or dissertation, a student should obtain the Publication Guide for Graduate Students, available online at rgs.usu.edu/graduateschool/files/uploads/NEWPubGuide090913.pdf, and the style manual or journal approved by the supervisory committee and/or department.
 These documents will guide the student in the proper preparation of his or her manuscript.
 Theses and dissertations may be prepared in either traditional or multiple-paper format.
 One article or article-manuscript may not be submitted as a thesis or dissertation.

 Preparation of a thesis, Plan B paper, or dissertation is the culminating learning experience for a graduate student.
 The quality of the product, which should represent the student's own best work, is the responsibility of the student.
 Monitoring the quality of the thesis, Plan B paper, or dissertation and mentoring the student in writing are responsibilities of the major professor, with the assistance of the supervisory committee.
 Editing by anyone other than the major professor and the supervisory committee should be limited to mechanics, such as spelling and grammar.

 Drafts of sections should be submitted periodically to the major professor for critique.
 Committee members should be consulted, especially on sections that involve their special expertise.
 Upon request, the School of Graduate Studies assistant dean (in Main 164) will review an early draft for format and style.
 Students may also attend a thesis workshop.
 For more information about these workshops, see: http://www.usu.edu/graduateschool/training/workshops.cfm

 2. Preparing for Oral Examination/Defense